Skip to contents

 Value

-A symmetric matrix of Pearson correlation coefficients between cell states, averaged across multiple normalization strategies.
+A symmetric matrix of averaged Pearson correlation coefficients between cell states.

 Details